-As a school we take our responsibility to safeguard and promote the welfare of children extremely seriously.
+As a school, we take our responsibility to safeguard and promote the welfare of children extremely seriously.
 Improving outcomes for all of our students underpins all of the work within this school.
 Safeguarding is everyone’s responsibility and as such our school aims to create the safest environment within which every student has the opportunity to achieve.

 We’re a lively, thriving school, and we pride ourselves on offering the very best for our students.
-Penryn College caters for young people aged 11-16 who mainly live in Penryn and the surrounding villages of Constantine, Flushing, Mabe, Mawnan Smith, Mylor, Perranwell and Ponsanooth.
+We cater for children and young people aged 11-16 who mainly live in Penryn and the surrounding villages of Constantine, Flushing, Mabe, Mawnan Smith, Mylor, Perranwell and Ponsanooth.
 Students also join us from outlying villages and Falmouth.

-Penryn College opened originally in Falmouth in 1957 and was moved to its present site in 1961.
+Originally, Penryn College opened in Falmouth in 1957, and was moved to its present site in 1961.
 Since that time, there has been a programme of continuous improvement and updating of buildings and classrooms.
-Our biggest development was the opening of our £24 million new College building in 2008.
+Our biggest development was the opening of our £24 million College building in 2008.

 Penryn College has grown from strength to strength…